morrownr/USB-WiFi/home/FAQ.md

 No. 7 - Question: My USB WiFi adapter is showing up as a CDROM or Flash drive instead of a WiFi adapter.
 What is the problem?

+No. 8 - Question: When my computer comes back to life from sleep mode, my USB WiFi adapter does not wake up without a reboot.
+How do I fix this?

 -----

 No. 1